Czesław Miłosz: University of California, Berkeley

 In 1960, Miłosz was offered a position as a visiting lecturer at the University of California, Berkeley.
 With this offer, and with the climate of McCarthyism abated, he was able to move to the United States.
 He proved to be an adept and popular teacher, and was offered tenure after only two months.
 The rarity of this, and the degree to which he had impressed his colleagues, are underscored by the fact that Miłosz lacked a PhD and teaching experience.
 Yet his deep learning was obvious, and after years of working administrative jobs that he found stifling, he told friends that he was in his element in a classroom.
 With stable employment as a tenured professor of Slavic languages and literatures, Miłosz was able to secure American citizenship and purchase a home in Berkeley.
 (Note: Franaszek claims Miłosz became an American citizen in 1962.
 Haven claims he became an American citizen in 1970.)

 Miłosz began to publish scholarly articles in English and Polish on a variety of authors, including Fyodor Dostoevsky.
 But despite his successful transition to the U.S., he described his early years at Berkeley as frustrating, as he was isolated from friends and viewed as a political figure rather than a great poet.
 (In fact, some of his Berkeley faculty colleagues, unaware of his creative output, expressed astonishment when he won the Nobel Prize.)
 His poetry was not available in English, and he was not able to publish in Poland.

 As part of an effort to introduce American readers to his poetry, as well as to his fellow Polish poets' work, Miłosz conceived and edited the anthology Postwar Polish Poetry, which was published in English in 1965.
 American poets like W.S.
 Merwin, and American scholars like Clare Cavanagh, have credited it with a profound impact.
 It was many English-language readers' first exposure to Miłosz's poetry, as well as that of Polish poets like Wisława Szymborska, Zbigniew Herbert, and Tadeusz Różewicz.
 (In the same year, Miłosz's poetry also appeared in the first issue of Modern Poetry in Translation, an English-language journal founded by prominent literary figures Ted Hughes and Daniel Weissbort.
 The issue also featured Miroslav Holub, Yehuda Amichai, Ivan Lalić, Vasko Popa, Zbigniew Herbert, and Andrei Voznesensky.)
-In 1969, Miłosz's textbook The History of Polish Literature was published in English.
+In 1969, Miłosz's textbook The History of Polish Literature was published in English, the language in which it was written.
 He followed this with a volume of his own work, Selected Poems (1973), some of which he translated into English himself.
-This was his first anthology of poetry published in English language.
+This was his first anthology of poetry published in English.